-I am Professor of Law at Bond University.
+I am Professor of Law at Bond University and a regular Visiting Scholar at the University of Texas at Austin.
 My research explores the relationship between law and ethics at both theoretical and applied levels.
 I am interested in the ways in which ethical norms and relations are embodied in social practices and how these practices, in turn, provide the normative basis for legal and social institutions.

-My latest book, entitled Natural Law and the Nature of Law, will be published by Cambridge University Press in 2019.
+My latest book, entitled Natural Law and the Nature of Law, was recently published by Cambridge University Press.
 The book defends an account of natural law as objective and normative, but nonetheless socially embodied, historically extended and dependent on contingent facts about human nature.

 Jonathan Crowe, ‘The Authentic Judge: French Existentialism and the Judicial Role’ (2019) 47 Australian Bar Review 41